-5. Why should an investor consider buying a managed share fund rather than buying the share of a single company?
+SHARES BONDS 5.
+Why should an investor consider buying a managed share fund rather than buying the share of a single company?

-Answer Key: (1) The portfolio is not diversified, hence some of the shares should be sold so that managed funds in many types of companies can be purchased; (2) d; (3) To diversify.
-If the Australian economy slows, economies of other countries might be picking up and the shares of companies based overseas might be better performers; (4) To diversify.
-If the Australian economy slows, economies of other countries might be picking up and the shares of companies based overseas might be better performers; (4) To diversify.
-If the Australian economy slows, economies of other countries might be picking up and the shares of companies based overseas might be better performers; (4) To reduce risk.
-(5) If someone investor can lose a temendous amount of money.
+Answer Key: (1) The portfolio is not diversified, hence some of the shares should be sold so that managed funds in many types of companies can be purchased; (2) 0; (3) To diversifien economy slows, economies of other countries might be picking up and the shares of companies based overseas might be better performers; (4) To educe risk.
+(5) If someone invests in one or even just a few shares, then if those companies go bankrupt or lose value, the investor can lose a tremendous amount of money.